Skip to content

 What to avoid

-Do not sell a giant SEO department if you do not want to run one
+Why shouldn’t studios sell a giant SEO department if they do not want to run one?

 Studios get into trouble when they over-package.
 The recurring offer should be something your team can explain, the client can buy, and your delivery model can actually support without chaos.